uperl/Net-Curl-Easy-FFI/README.md

 my $value = $curl->getinfo($name);
 ```

 Request internal information from the curl session with this function.
+This will
+throw [Net::Swirl::CurlEasy::Exception](https://metacpan.org/pod/Net::Swirl::CurlEasy::Exception) in the event of an error.

 ( [curl\_easy\_getinfo](https://curl.se/libcurl/c/curl_easy_getinfo.html) )